ImLusca/ImLusca/README.md

 # Hello!
 Im Lucas 👋
-I'm a udergradueted computer science student and a c# passionate. <br>
+I'm an undergradueted computer science student and a c# passionate. <br>
-Unfortunally all my c# repos are private(company requirements), but you can see the final result at :<br>
+Unfortunately all my c# repos are private(company requirements), but you can see the final results at :<br>
 👀 ck-office: <a href="www.ck-office.com.br"> ck-office.com.br</a> <br>

 🚗 eparkmolibe: soon this one gonna be available at google play store and apple store.<br>

-📷 camera-project(this one not even have a name yet) : not so soon gonna be available at google play store, apple store and will have it's own website also :)<br>
+📷 camera-project(this one not even have a name yet) : not so soon gonna be available at google play store, apple store and will have its own website also :)<br>

 ## Some stats and tecnologies:
  <div >